adferrand/rsbtbackup/README.md

     $ mkdir -p /backup/localhost/etc
     $ mkdir -p /backup/remote/home

 Secondly, we initiate the backup directories and do the backups.
 The initiation must be done before any backup, otherwise the backup will be aborted : it creates a .log directory inside the backup directories.
-Within it lies a file named rsyncbtrfs, and a file name activity.log that contains all errors and informations generated during the backups.
+Within it lies a file named rsbtbackup, and a file name activity.log that contains all errors and informations generated during the backups.
 The activity.log file is automatically rotated into activity.log.1 when its size exceed 1Mo.

-Depending of the usage type of rsyncbtrfs, init and backup will be done by theses ways :
+Depending of the usage type of RsbtBackup, init and backup will be done by theses ways :

 * As an importable library

-Rsyncbtrfs library gives access to the RsyncBtrfs class, refering to bounded methods init and backup.
+RsbtBackup library gives access to the RsbtBackup class, refering to bounded methods init and backup.
 Theses methods accept one parameter variable taking the form of a python dictionnary.
 For init it must contain a DESTPATH string, for backup it must contain a DESTPATH and a SCRPATH string.
 An script example is given below :

-    $ vi /your/path/rsyncbtrfs
+    $ vi /your/path/rsbtbackup
     #!/usr/bin/env python
-    from rsyncbtrfs import RsyncBtrfs
+    from rsbtbackup import RsbtBackup

-    # New instance of RsyncBtrfs
+    # New instance of RsbtBackup
-    mybackup = RsyncBtrfs()
+    mybackup = RsbtBackup()

     # Initiate the backup directories
     args1 = {'DESTPATH':'/backup/localhost/etc'}